Vera Menchik: 1933–37: Two matches with Graf, Maribor success

-The year after Menchik defended the Women's World Championship title a third time in 1933 in Folkestone, England, she was challenged to an unofficial four-game match by Sonja Graf, a German player she had never played against who also regularly competed in open tournaments.
+The year after Menchik defended the Women's World Championship title a third time in 1933 in Folkestone, England, she was challenged to an informal four-game match by Sonja Graf, a German player she had never played against who also regularly competed in open tournaments.
 The match was hosted by Max Euwe in his home.
 Graf won the first game with the black pieces before Menchik recovered to win the last three games and the match.
-Graf's performance was good enough for the two to discuss the possibility of a more official match in London, but it never materialised, in part because Graf hurt her reputation by losing a match 0–6 to Paul Heuäcker, who was better regarded as a chess composer than a competitive chess player.
+Graf's performance was good enough for the two to discuss the possibility of a match for the Women's World Championship in London.
+It never materialised, however, in part because Graf hurt her reputation by losing a match 0–6 to Paul Heuäcker, who was better regarded as a chess composer than a competitive chess player.
 After Menchik's fourth Women's World Championship title defence in 1935 in Warsaw, Menchik and Graf finally did play a second match a month before the next Women's World Championship tournament in 1937.
 Like the previous match, it was privately organized, this time with the help of William Zimdin, an Estonian luxury hotel owner who sponsored the match to be held at his Panhans Hotel in Semmering, Austria.
-Unlike the previous match, it was officially recognized by FIDE at the time as for the world championship title, albeit not for the Women's World Championship trophy.
+Unlike the previous match, it was recognized by FIDE at the time as for the world championship title, albeit not for the Women's World Championship trophy.
 Menchik won the match convincingly by a score of 11½–4½ (+9–2=5).
 While Graf had an even 4/8 score with the white pieces, she lost her first seven games with the black pieces.
 Graf did not come close to challenging Menchik at the 1937 World Championship either, finishing in joint third place with 9/14 in her tournament debut, five points behind Menchik.